MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 3. After the managed instance is deployed, two new resources appear in the `ContosoRG` resource group:

-    - A virtual cluster in case Contoso has multiple managed instances.
+    - The new SQL Managed Instance.
-    - The SQL Server database SQL Managed Instance.
+    - A virtual cluster, in case Contoso has multiple managed instances.

       ![Managed Instance](./media/contoso-migration-rehost-vm-sql-managed-instance/mi-resources.png)